Rich107/opencode.nvim/README.md

 ## 🙏 Acknowledgments

 - Inspired by (and partially based on) [nvim-aider](https://github.com/GeorgesAlkhouri/nvim-aider)
 - This plugin uses opencode's familiar interface to minimize cognitive load across tools.
-For advanced features and a native Neovim UI, see [sudo-tee/opencode.nvim](https://github.com/sudo-tee/opencode.nvim).
+For advanced Neovim integration, see [sudo-tee/opencode.nvim](https://github.com/sudo-tee/opencode.nvim).
 - [mcp-neovim-server](https://github.com/bigcodegen/mcp-neovim-server) may better suit your workflow, but tool calls are slow and context customization is limited.